 John Mulligan Joins Johnson Brunetti

-Franklin, MA, Needham, MA, Norwell, MA and Woburn, MA, October 15, 2025 -- Johnson Brunetti, an independent retirement and investment specialist firm, founded in 2003, recently announced the addition of John R. Mulligan as an associate financial advisor.
+(MENAFN- ForPressRelease) Franklin, MA, Needham, MA, Norwell, MA and Woburn, MA, October 23, 2025 -- Johnson Brunetti, an independent retirement and investment specialist firm, founded in 2003, recently announced the addition of John R. Mulligan as an associate financial advisor.

 Mulligan attended Providence College and earned a bachelor's degree in finance administration management.
 As an associate financial advisor, Mulligan assists the Johnson Brunetti's lead advisors in helping clients reach their financial goals.
 He brings a wealth of experience, knowledge, and skill into his role and holds a Series 63 and 65 certification and is licensed for life and health Insurance in Massachusetts.